NyteshadeXT/PF2e-Vault/9) Completed Adventures/2C - Dead by Dawn (D176).md

 **Tables and Chairs:** The tables and chairs are difficult terrain.

-## Treasure
+> [!tip]+ Treasure
-If the characters search the adventurers’ corpses, they can identify Doran Underhelm by a tattoo of two crossed axes on his left forearm.
+> If the characters search the adventurers’ corpses, they can identify Doran Underhelm by a tattoo of two crossed axes on his left forearm.
 As Farian promised, Doran has the rogue’s 100 gp payment and a pair of small agate (worth 5 sp each) in a large pouch on his belt.
+>
+> - [x] gp::110

 # Encounter 3 - Zombie Siege
 ![[Pasted image 20230422151355.png]]